River-Mochi/CS2-Templates/README.md

 - this is not meant to be a full guide as we already have Guides and Wiki for CS2 modding.

 ## :bulb: Want a working mod right now?
-- ⚡ [Quick Start Guide](./QuickStart.md) — Quick Start sample mod in 15 minutes.
+- ⚡ [Quick Start Guide](./QuickStart.md) — Quick Start mod in 15 minutes or keep reading below.

 ---